ludovitkapusta/basic-ssr/README.md

 ## Production

-Client side of production is build by `yarn build`.
-After that, as JS can also server as server side rendered version, your server may need to run `yarn build:net` to prepare version of JS to be consumed by server.
-All react components should be exposed in `server/SSR.tsx` by adding them to `global` variable in example.
+Client side of production is built by `yarn build`.
+These are the files, that are handling JS operations on client browser.
+As this project is aimed to be used by ReactJS.net together with SSR provided by IIS server, addional files are required for server to be consumed.
+ReactJS.net have their own needs for compatiblity, so there is prepared separated process to build them: `yarn build:net`.
+All react components should be exposed in `server/SSR.tsx` by adding them to `global` variable in example, so ReactJS.net can see them, read them and render them

-It is highly recomended to expose every react component separatelly.